denisgomes/psi/README.rst

   Flanges
 * Ability to specify section and material data properties for different cross-sections
-* Access to a variety of different support types such as Anchors, GlobalX, GlobalY, and GlobalZ including non-linear support capability
+* Access to a variety of different support types such as Anchors, global X, global Y, and global Z including non-linear support capability
 * Assign loads such as Weight, Pressure, Thermal, Wind and Seismic
 * Linear combinations of loads and combinations of load cases
 * Stress evaluation based on B31.1 power piping code